cerncas/hands-on-python/Setup_Instructions.md

 ## Test that everything works!

 > Please, make sure to go throw all the examples below to familiarize with the typical Python concepts that will be used during the course, but also to verify your installation.
+You can do that in a new jupyter notebook you create in your `working_directory`, or by downloading the [test_notebook.ipynb](./tests/test_notebook.ipynb) from this repository.

 ### Indexing